Guide to Living in Montreal

 The city is one of the largest aerospace centres in North America; over 40,000 people are employed in Quebec's aerospace industry at companies like Bell Helicopter Textron, Bombardier Aerospace, Pratt & Whitney, Rolls-Royce, and CAE.

-The average household income in Montreal is $72,000 yearly, which is 5 per cent below the Canadian average.
+From the latest figures (2018), the average household income in Montreal is $81,800 yearly, which is 9.8 percent below the Canadian average.

-The unemployment rate, which in Canada means the number of people actively searching for work but unable to find a job, is 9.5 percent in Montreal (2011), higher than the Quebec and Canadian averages, both of which are 8.0 percent.
+Montreal is currently suffering the effects of the coronavirus pandemic and the Canada Emergency Wage Subsidy has been introduced lasting to August 2020 to help employers retain staff.
+The unemployment rate, which in Canada means the number of people actively searching for work but unable to find a job, is 14.0 percent in Montreal (May 2020), higher than the Quebec and Canadian averages at 12.9 and 11.5 percent respectively.

 Montreal's language laws require employees working with the public to be able to speak French competently, but most employers look to hire people who can speak both French and English to serve a broader public.